Mohamed-Ayman01/kanban-board/README.md

 - timer for each project to count work time

-- projects data saved is in browser local storage
+- projects data is saved on the browser local storage